hexbatch/apple-core/v1/docs/core-overview.md

 * A is the source set
 * B is a second source set
 * D is the destination set
+* M is a token type
+* G is a token type guid
+* P is export data for a token set

         combine/add: A source, B source,  T pattern, D destination